 Ports

-Data input.
-The unit accepts multichannel and multidimensional input data with real or complex value.
+Data entry.
+The block accepts multi-channel and multidimensional input data with a real or complex value.

-Output signal that contains autocorrelation of input data.
+An output signal that contains the autocorrelation of the input data.

-When the input is a matrix of dimension M by N, the output is a matrix of dimension l+1 by N. - is the maximum positive delay for the autocorrelation.
+When the input is a matrix of dimension M by N, the output is a matrix of dimension l+1 by N. — maximum positive delay for autocorrelation.

-When the input is an n-dimensional array, the block outputs an n-dimensional array.
-The size of the first dimension is l+1, and the sizes of all other dimensions are the same as the sizes of the input array.
-For example, when the input signal is an M by N by P array, the block outputs an l+1 by N by P array.
+When the input signal is an n-dimensional array, the block outputs an n-dimensional array.
+The size of the first dimension is l+1, and the sizes of all other dimensions match the size of the input array.
+For example, when the input signal is an array M by N on P, the block outputs an array l+1 by N on P.

 Support for complex numbers: Yes